 - Lewd Conduct in Public – Lewdly touching the private parts of yourself or another in public for the purposes of sexual gratification or to offend others

-Have you or a loved one been charged with a sex crime?
+Have you been charged with a sex crime?
 The penalties associated with a conviction for one of the above crimes are severe and will follow you for the rest of your life.
-A criminal lawyer in Sacramento can build a case to fight the prosecution and help secure your future.
-Call one of our criminal defense attorneys today for a free consultation!
+Sacramento sex crime lawyer at Allaye Chan Law can build a case to fight the prosecution and help secure your future.
+Call (916) 446-4400 for a free consultation with Richard A. Chan Jr. today.